-St. Louis officers pulled from street over postings
+St. Louis officers pulled from streets over postings

-ST. LOUIS (AP) — St. Louis has pulled several police officers off the street while an internal investigation continues after they were accused of posting objectionable Facebook messages, Mayor Lyda Krewson said Friday.
+ST. LOUIS (AP) — St. Louis has pulled several police officers off the streets while an internal investigation continues after they were accused of posting objectionable Facebook messages, Mayor Lyda Krewson said Friday.

 The decision to place the officers on administrative duty follows publication of a database that appears to catalog thousands of bigoted or violent posts by active-duty and former officers in St. Louis and elsewhere.
 Police departments in at least five states are investigating.